 ]

-If you need to protect specific project files in a bucket from being tampered with but allow project members to read these files, you can grant read-only permissions to the corresponding RAM users.
-The following example shows how to grant a specific RAM user (UID: 20214760404935xxxx
+To protect specific project objects in a bucket from being modified while allowing related project members to read these objects, you can grant read-only permissions to the corresponding RAM users.
+The following example grants read-only permissions on the specified directories (with prefixes hangzhou/2020 and shanghai/2015) in the target bucket (examplebucket) to a specified RAM user with the UID 20214760404935xxxx.

-Because the permissions to list buckets are not granted, the RAM user cannot view or access buckets on the Bucket List page of the console.
-The RAM user can access a specific bucket by adding it to the favorite path.
-The RAM user does not need to have the permissions to list buckets.
-For more information, see Access path.
+Because the permission to list buckets is not granted, the specified RAM user cannot view and open the bucket from the Bucket List page in the console.
+The RAM user can access the target bucket by adding a favorite path, which does not require the permission to list buckets.
+For more information, see Access paths.

 {